 Natural Solutions: Dietary changes can remedy this.
 There are plenty of high-quality sources of non-heme foods and quality non-heme iron supplements.

 Many with depression have very low energy levels and feel like they are “carrying a piano on their backs.”
 They are not refreshed by sleep and may feel continuously burned out, physically and mentally.
-Some will even move and speak more slowly than normal and tend to talk in monotones.
+Some will even move and speak more slowly than usual and tend to talk in monotones.

 Natural Solutions: If you or someone you care about is depressed, seek medical counseling.
 Depression may not resolve without treatment, and there are many treatments, including natural medicine, that can help with symptom relief.
 I suggest reading Depression – What You Need to Know.